 - The chance to develop a business model that works for you (and your clients and team).
 As someone else’s employee, you may have little control over the business model of the firm.
 As the owner of your own firm, you make the decisions, including those tied to your business model.
 You can build your firm around your personal and career goals, the solutions you want to offer your clients, and your own workplace culture for your future team built around your values.

-How to Start a Law Firm: A Good Plan vs. A Bad Plan
+How to Start a Law Firm: Goals and Strategy

 - Lawyers spend 2.3 hours per day (that’s 29% of an 8-hour workday) on billable tasks.